 This pair quickly gained attention from local eagle enthusiasts and photographers, especially when they realized the female eagle was wearing a metal United States Fish and Wildlife Service (USFWS) leg band.
 After years of trying to photograph the leg band on the female eagle, photographers John Prickett and David Collins were able to piece together their photos and fully decipher the number.
 It turned out this eagle was hatched and raised in 2008 inside Eagle Mountain Sanctuary at Dollywood by non-releasable Bald Eagles Independence & Franklin.

-The AEF, excited to learn that this eagle was one that they had released into the wild in 2008 from their Hack Tower on Douglas Lake, decided to add a live-streaming nest camera at the bottom of the parking lot, which let online viewers watch the daily activities of this pair from a distance.
+The AEF, excited to learn that this eagle was one that they had released into the wild in 2008 from their Hack Tower on Douglas Lake, decided to add a live-streaming nest camera near the nest, which let online viewers watch the daily activities of this pair from a distance.

 In 2016, the AEF finally climbed this new nest tree while the adult eagles were away on their annual migrations and added a live-streaming camera above the nest in order to watch the intimate daily lives of these eagles.
-Several months later, however, Charter and AEF made the realization that the pair decided to build a new nest, yet again, only 500-600 feet away from their previous one, high on a hill near Charter Communications.
+Several months later, however, Charter and AEF made the realization that the pair decided to build a new nest, yet again, only 500-600 feet away from their previous one.

 About The American Eagle Foundation